ad044/nmebious/README.md

    PGUSER=user
    PGPASSWORD=password
    SECRET=secret
+   MAX_FILE_SIZE=2
    	```
-  Where `PGUSER` and `PGPASSWORD` are the credentials for the Postgres database, and `SECRET` is the key used by HMAC to hash the IP addresses.
+  Where `PGUSER` and `PGPASSWORD` are the credentials for the Postgres database, `SECRET` is the key used by HMAC to hash the IP addresses, and `MAX_FILE_SIZE` is the maximum allowed file size in megabytes.

 - [ImageMagick](https://imagemagick.org/) needs to be installed.